SISYPHUSINA (PANK Books)

 °. ° ° °. ° °

-You can read Cody Stetzel’s full review of SISYPHUSINA in Colorado Review here.
-Here’s an excerpt:
+You can read Cody Stetzel’s full review of SISYPHUSINA in COLORADO REVIEW here.
+Here’s are two individual excerpts:

 “In the end, Sisyphusina reminds me very much of the interpsychic demonstrations that Clarice Lispector offers, and the work brought me back to a quote from The Passion According to G.H.––“Give me your unknown hand, since life is hurting me, and I don’t know how to speak—.”
 That in all of its work is both the known and unknown hand, yearning for some form of assistance in creating the picture.
 Lispector would very much create a character whose realness startled her, and in this way I found Dentz’s written moments like in “Flounders,”